ocul-libraries/OCUL-NDE-Customization-Package/OCUL_README.md

 - Ensure that your image has a maximum width of 300 px, and a maximum height of 100 px.
     - When scaling your logo image, it's recommended to scale your image to fit the maximum width of 300px and let the software automatically calculate the resulting height.
 This will preserve the original aspect ratio of the logo file and avoid logo files that appear stretched or squished.
 - Ensure that your logo file does not exceed 30 KB in size.
+- Note that a wider logo image can crowd the main navigation and may require some CSS adjustments

 ## Customizing your favicon